 Schedule of payment

-Notification of the dues assessment for the upcoming calendar year, including payment instructions, shall be sent to the Director of each LTAP/TTAP Center by the NLTAPA Treasurer before September 30 of the preceding year.
+Notification of the dues assessment for the upcoming calendar year, including payment instructions, shall be sent to the Director of each Center Member by the NLTAPA Treasurer before September 30 of the preceding year.
 Dues are payable by April 30 of the calendar year in which they are due.
-Centers failing to pay the dues assessment by April 30 shall be considered "in arrears" for purposes of Section 3.3.3 herein.
-The Treasurer shall notify any Centers that are in arrears by May 1.
+Center Members failing to pay the dues assessment by April 30 shall be considered "in arrears" for purposes of Section 3.3.3 herein.
+The Treasurer shall notify any Center Members that are in arrears by May 1.

 3.2.3 Changes in dues